library(posterior)

 \(\beta_{\text{age}}\) parameter

-df_post <- as.data.frame(fit1)
+<- as.data.frame(fit1)

-x <- seq(-2, 2, 0.01)
+df_post <- seq(-2, 2, 0.01)

-df <- data.frame(x=seq(-2, 2, 0.01))
+x <- data.frame(x=seq(-2, 2, 0.01))

-df$prior_density <- dnorm(df$x, b_mean, b_scale)
+df $prior_density <- dnorm(df$x, b_mean, b_scale)

 plot(exp(x), dnorm(x, b_mean, b_scale), type="l", ylim=c(0, 20),